 The time needed for a worker to finish a job is a priori unknown.
 To assess if the deadline is met by the current configuration of workers, one needs an upper bound on the time needed for the remaining jobs.
 The easiest way to obtain this upper bound is to observe the time it took to finish each job and record the maximal completion time.
 A crude estimate for the upper bound on the total time needed is then found by multiplying the recorded maximal completion time with the number of jobs remaining.
 Under the worst-case assumption that each job gets only one computational core, one can divide by the number of cores to get an estimate for the computational time needed to complete the remaining jobs.
 This approach is sensitive to outliers, i.e. extreme jobs taking much longer time than the others, as it assumes that all future jobs will take the longest possible time.
-The computation time for each job is really a random variable with an unknown distribution.
-One may estimate empirically this distribution as the work progresses by measuring and recording the time taken to process each job when the job is completed.
-Depending on the amount of error one can tolerate, the corresponding upper quantile is computed from the empirical distribution and multiplied with the number of remaining jobs to give an estimate for upper bound on the time needed to complete the remaining jobs.
+The computation as the work progresses by measuring and recording the time taken to process each job when the job is completed.
+Depending on the amount of error one can tolerate, the corresponding upper quantile is computed from the empirical distribution and multiplied with the number of remaining jobs to give an estimate for upper bound on the time needed to complete the remaining jobs to give an estimate for upper bound to maximal and multiplied with the number of remaining jobs to give an estimate for upper bound on the time needed to complete the remaining jobs.
 This approach leads to two context parameter values available at the time point whenever a job finishes: the number of remaining jobs, and the upper quantile of the job computation time distribution.